 Founded in pre-Roman times between the Thames and the Cherwell rivers, the fabled city of Oxford has a history nearly as illustrious as England's.

 As the city prospered, its university gained prominence through the distinction of its faculty and the achievement of its graduates.
 For centuries the scientific, political, literary, and cultural development of England has been shaped largely by Oxonians.
 The very word "Oxford" has become synonymous with age-old traditions and academic excellence.
-They have built themselves into a richly imagined collection of buildings designed by the best English architects over centuries, each of which is the repository of treasures of art and civilizations worldwide.
+The city and university have developed a richly imagined collection of buildings designed by the best English architects over centuries, each of which is the repository of treasures of art and civilizations worldwide.

 Today the university is composed of 43 loosely confederated colleges throughout the city.
 Nestled in the cluster of colleges at the heart of Oxford University is Brasenose College, our sponsor and host.

-Student rooms are spacious and comfortably furnished, broadband internet access and a computer room is available twenty-four hours a day.
+Student rooms are spacious and comfortably furnished; broadband internet access and a computer room are available 24 hours a day.
 Student rooms are located on stairwells, which share common bathrooms and a kitchenette.
-Many rooms are suites with separate living and sleeping rooms, "ensuite" rooms with private bathrooms are available for an additional cost.
+Many rooms are suites with separate living and sleeping rooms; "ensuite" rooms with private bathrooms are available for an additional cost.